ajbanjara/Wireshark/Thrift.md

 Change log about Wireshark supporting Thrift:

 * Wireshark 2.0.0 - Initial support for Thrift Binary Protocol.
-* Wireshark 3.5.0 - Full support for Thrift Binary and Compact protocols as well as C sub-dissectors based on the generic one (in progress, see wireshark!3752).
+* Wireshark 3.5.0 - Full support for Thrift Binary and Compact protocols as well as C sub-dissectors based on the generic one.

 ## Protocol dependencies